Read-The-Question/rtq-review/src/pages/md/papers/aldenham-school--11-plus--maths--9999--sample-paper-3.md

 \end {aligned}
 $

-Let's calculate the height of the tree at the end of the second year.

 If the height increased by $25 \%$, then the new height will be $100 + 25 = 125 \%$ of the previous height.
 Using that, we get

 $